sjbylo/aba/README.md

 Because Aba uses the [Agent-based installer](https://www.redhat.com/en/blog/meet-the-new-agent-based-openshift-installer-1) there is no need to configure a load balancer, a bootstrap node or even require DHCP.

 Aba automatically completes the following for you:
+1. Insatalls any type of OpenShift cluster, e.g. SNO, Compact, standard.
-1. Makes use of any existing container registry or installs the Quay mirror registry appliance for you.
+2. Makes use of any existing container registry or installs the Quay mirror registry appliance for you.
 1. Uses the registry's credentials and other inputs to generate the Agent-based configuration files.
 1. Triggers the generation of the agent-based boot ISO.
 1. Optionally creates the required VMs in ESXi or vSphere.